MarinaGabarasvili/edurio-test-task/README.md

 Then run: `docker-compose build`.

 To run the service at the background run `docker-compose up -d`.

-Add .env file with all needed variables(example is in email).

 To run migrations run command `./vendor/bin/sail artisan migrate`.